swiftcoder2020/milestone_project_1/README.md

 # Technologies Utilised

+* Balsamiq:- the software has been utilised that is related to the creation of wireframes as part of the preparational work into the duration of the design process through the website portfolio.

-* GitHub :- collaborative tool in a community of developers
+* GitHub:- this is a collaborative tool which consists of a community of developers and has been used to store the coding of the project subsequent from being pushed via Git.

-* GitPod :- editor utilised to code the website
+* GitPod:- an online Integrated Development Environment (IDE) editor utilised to create files and code the website.

-* Git :- a form of versioning control
+* Git:- a form of versioning control by way of utilising the terminal within Gitpod to commit to Git, then subsequently push to GitHub.

-* Bootstrap v4.5.2 :- this is a CSS framework which is used to assist with making the design
+* Bootstrap v4.5.2:- this is a CSS framework which is used to assist with making the design responsive whilst complimentary with the styling of the website.

-* Google Fonts
-* Font Awesome
+* Google Fonts:- these were used to import the typography of the website into the stylesheet file and is utilised on all webpages.

+* Font Awesome:- a sparse amount of icons was added for the purpose of aesthetic appeal and UX design.

-* jQuery :- a brief bit of HTML coding has been applied which relates to the functionality of the hamburger menu component applicable in mobile view.
+* jQuery :- a brief bit of HTML coding has been applied to link with Bootstrap's navbar being responsive, which relates to the functionality of the hamburger menu component applicable in mobile view.

-* Popper :- a brief bit of HTML coding has been applied which relates to the functionality of the hamburger menu component applicable in mobile view.
+* Popper :- a brief bit of HTML coding has been applied to link with Bootstrap's navbar being responsive, which relates to the functionality of the hamburger menu component applicable in mobile view.

-* JavaScript :- a brief bit of HTML coding has been applied which relates to the functionality of the hamburger menu component applicable in mobile view.
+* JavaScript :- a brief bit of HTML coding has been applied to link with Bootstrap's navbar being responsive, which relates to the functionality of the hamburger menu component applicable in mobile view.

 * CSS3 :- this is the current standard that is used.

 * HTML5 :- this is the current standard that is used.
-* Balsamiq :- the software has been utilised to create wireframes as part of the preparational work into the website portfolio in mock up form.

 # Project Bugs and Solutions